BalajiArighant/prompt-engineering/README.md

 ## 🎯 Features
 - Score your prompts based on basic good practices
-- Get an actual AI's generated response (locally, no API key needed)
+- Get an actual AI's generated response from Mistral AI
 - Visual feedback and improvement suggestions

 ---